-The region of Beaujolais continues to heed the call for young vignerons who want to get in the wine game but aren’t lucky enough to own their own vineyards.
-For those motivated people who are willing to ferret out the treasures, you can still find amazing, old-vine vineyards that can be purchased or leased for a relative “value” in today’s wine world.
-As a result of this phenomena, a vibrant community of young winemakers, mostly farming organically, has developed and flourished in Beaujolais, working in an unusually collaborative way to make some of the most delicious and ethereal wines from the noble Gamay Noir grape.
+The region of Beaujolais continues to heed the call for young vignerons (or vintners) who want to get in the wine game but aren’t lucky enough to own their own vineyards.
+For those motivated people who are willing to unearth the treasures, you can still find amazing, old-vine vineyards that can be purchased or leased for a relative “value” in today’s wine world.
+As a result of this phenomena, a vibrant community of young winemakers, mostly farming organically, has developed and flourished in Beaujolais, working in an unusually collaborative way to produce some of the most delicious and ethereal wines from the noble Gamay Noir grape.
 In fact, this sense of community started back in the 1980’s with the so-called “Gang of Four” (Lapierre, Thevenet, Foullard and Breton) who helped to revolutionize the region put quality Cru Beaujolais on the map.

 Antoine’s Beaujolais debut in 2014 began with two wines, one from Régnié and one from Morgon.
 The Régnié comes from 2.7 Ha in the lieux-dits of Les Forchets, le Potet and Montmerond with an average vine age of 45 years, while the Morgon comes 1.2 Ha of 60+ year old vines from Croix de Chevre in the Grand Cras.
 Antoine admits that his brother played an instrumental role in helping him get set up, finding some choice parcels and sourcing all his equipment for the vineyards and cellar.
-Thanks to Julien's contacts, the vineyards themselves had all been extremely well maintained and farmed organically, the Régnié in “official conversion” and the Morgon certified for over a decade.
+Thanks to Julien's contacts, the vineyards themselves have all been extremely well maintained and farmed organically, the Régnié in “official conversion” and the Morgon certified for over a decade.